 Step 2: Give Them Comics To Read

 Once you’ve figured out what you think they will like the next thing you need to do is expose them to comics.
-Give them a HUGE stack of comic to read as the more they’re exposed to the more likely to find something they love.
+Give them a HUGE stack of comics to read as the more they’re exposed to the more likely to find something they love.
 It also will help them see the variety of storytelling, artists, writers and things beyond what they might’ve thought comics were.
 This stack could come in a variety of forms including but not limited to:

 - Single issues (if you’re not too worried that they may be damaged)